denistsoi/franklinchen.github.io/source/_posts/2013-02-02-an-unexpected-afternoon-tour-9-miles-of-running.markdown

 Then I ran back to the Pittsburgh Chess Club in Squirrel Hill to see what was going on there.
 Kurt and Peter had reached a very strange and unclear position.

 I was planning to go back out to run some more before coming back to the club again when I spotted Jason, a chess club regular whom I have known since winter 2005 when he was one of the first people I met, in addition to [Jeff](/blog/2012/12/18/round-6-of-pittsburgh-chess-club-tournament-playing-pragmatically/), during my first visits to the Pittsburgh Chess Club.
+(He also happens to have started playing in chess tournaments again for the first time in several years!)

 I joked to him, "How come you weren't out running with me?" and he said that actually, he was about to go out running again, having run "a couple of hours" [in Frick Park](/blog/2013/01/27/how-to-gut-out-the-tough-workout/) in the morning.